Uncovering the Social Interaction in Swarm Intelligence with Network Science: In-depth Case Study: Examining the Particle Swarm Optimization algorithm

 \subsubsection{Discussion}

-Our results demonstrate the capability of interaction diversity ${\rm ID}$ to explain the behavior of the swarm during the optimization process in the Particle Swarm Optimization technique. ${\rm ID}$ enables us to identify changes in the way information flow within the swarm depending on the type of problem.
-The leverage capability of proposed analysis procedure brings on the possibility to identify imbalance during the search process and further understand the flow of information within the swarm.
-More than using this to select which is the best topology for a particular problem, one can even deploy this to propose adaptive mechanisms to avoid imbalance during search processes\cite{6855840}.
+Our results demonstrate the capability of interaction diversity ${\rm ID}$ to explain the behavior of the swarm during the optimization process in the Particle Swarm Optimization technique. ${\rm ID}$ enables us to identify changes in the way information flows within the swarm regardless of the type of problem.
+The leverage capability of the proposed approach brings the possibility to identify imbalances during the search process and to further understand the flow of information within the swarm.
+For example, more than using this approach to select which is the best topology for a particular problem\cite{6855840}, one can propose adaptive mechanisms to adjust the search mode during the search process.

-The diversity of interaction is a general measure to assess swarm-based systems because it does not consider peculiarities associated with the swarm metaphor.
+The interaction diversity is a general measure to assess swarm-based systems because it does not consider peculiarities associated with the swarm metaphor.
 The approach is defined over the structure of the network---the \textit{interaction space}---which is entirely based on the social interactions.
-For instance, the results regarding the associations between topology, interaction diversity, and fitness, clearly indicate that interaction diversity can be used to understand the complex behavior exhibited in the PSO (our case study) with different communication topologies.
-In fact, this approach can help researchers to perform parametric analyses; due to the lack of analytical tools, previous parametric studies tend to consider simplified version of the algorithm\cite{clerc2002}.
+This approach can also help researchers to perform parametric analyses; due to the lack of analytic tools, parametric studies tend to consider simplified versions of the algorithm\cite{clerc2002}.